MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/guest-access-checklist.md

 Microsoft Teams guest access checklist
 ==========================================

 Use this checklist to help you turn on and configure guest access in Microsoft Teams.
+You need to be a Global Administrator or a Teams Administrator to make these changes.

 > [!IMPORTANT]
 > You may have to wait up to 24 hours for your changes to take effect.